 Keeping patients engaged and informed

 When participants are clearer about a study and its risks, they’re less likely to drop out.
-Having empathetic site staff that listen to patients and take time to answer their questions can go a long way to increasing patient comprehension.
-Additionally, electronic informed consent (eICF), such as our eConsent platform, allows researchers to use mixed media to further ensure that patients fully understand what they’re considering.
+Having empathetic site staff that listens to patients and takes time to answer their questions can go a long way to increase patient comprehension.
+Additionally, electronic informed consent (eICF), such as our eConsent platform, allows researchers to use mixed media to ensure further that patients fully understand what they’re considering.

 The patient is not the only one who benefits from this focus.
-While we strive to help populations in need, it’s important to keep in mind that weaving the patient voice more deeply into the clinical trial process also helps researchers to develop higher quality products with smoother workflows at lower costs.
+While we strive to help populations in need, it’s essential to keep in mind that weaving the patient voice more deeply into the clinical trial process also allows researchers to develop higher quality products with smoother workflows at lower costs.
 This, after all, is what we here at Medrio are all about.
-By taking advantage of new methods and technology, we expand the potential for all of us to get greater value from the future of clinical research.
+By taking advantage of new methods and technology, we expand the potential for all of us to get higher value from the future of clinical research.

 Begin your Patient Centricity Journey today with Medrio.